pulipulichen/Docker-Dify/RAGFlow/docker/README.md

 ### MacOS

 - `MACOS`
-  Optimizations for macOS.
+  Optimizations for MacOS.
 It is disabled by default.
-You can uncomment this line if your OS is macOS.
+You can uncomment this line if your OS is MacOS.

 ### Maximum file size

 - `MAX_CONTENT_LENGTH`
   The maximum file size for each uploaded file, in bytes.
 You can uncomment this line if you wish to change the 128M file size limit.
-After making the change, ensure you update `client_max_body_size` in nginx/nginx.conf correspondingly.

 ## 🐋 Service configuration